-First of all, there are organizations that pair up mentor/mentees in a variety of contexts formally.
+There are organizations that pair up mentor/mentees in a variety of contexts formally.
 The main difference appears to be how each organization creates this pairing and the parameters.
 I think this type of pairing can work really well when one is new in a field or situation.
 I’ve experienced this matching as a mentee in a professional context and stay in touch to this day with several of the women I was paired with.

 This is what happened with me and Amanda – when Amanda was diagnosed with MBC, we discovered that we had a whole lot of contacts in common, many of whom suggested to each of us independently that we should connect with the other.
 The huge pro in a situation like this is that the mutual contacts usually know both parties and can assess whether the fit will be good on different levels.

-Support group pairings
+3. Support group pairings

-Third, there is more informal mentoring that goes on in a support group, where a person seeking input/mentoring can receive that through a support group or facilitator.
+There is more informal mentoring that goes on in a support group, where a person seeking input/mentoring can receive that through a support group or facilitator.
 There is literally nothing more comforting than being around a group of people who are experiencing something very similar to you.
 The validation when you share and see lots and lots of nods is just HUGE!

-Fourth, there are times when someone in your established family/friend steps up as a mentor in a particular situation.
+There are times when someone in your established family/friend steps up as a mentor in a particular situation.
 I’ve been connected to others through family and friends mainly due to the fact that I am super open about my diagnosis; at the same time, the challenge in this context is that the match might not be perfect and there are other issues you have to consider.

-She wanted to talk to another person in that exact same situation rather than talking to someone who is stable or having a good response to medication.
+She wanted to talk to another person in that exact same situation rather than talking to someone who is stable or has a good response to medication.
 Hard to ask anyone to be a mentor in this situation, but she clearly needed someone who was dialed in to what she was experiencing.